jwerre/image-charts/README.md

 ### Download Chart

-Once instantiated retrieve the chart image with either `buffer` or `dataUri`.
-Both return a Promise.
+Once instantiated retrieve the chart image as a buffer or as a base64 encoded data URI.
+Both methods return a Promise.

 ### Buffer